triton-inference-server/server/docs/model_configuration.rst

 configuration that was generated for a model by using the :ref:`Status API <section-api-status>`.

-The TensorRT Inference Server only generates the required portion of the model configuration file.
+The Triton Inference Server only generates the required portion of the model configuration file.
 You must still provide the optional portions of the model configuration if necessary, such as :cpp:var:`version_policy